chengoiz/FooBook_Android/README.md

 - **Logging Out**: To logout, click the logout button located on the lower right side of the page.
 - **Dark Mode**: To switch to dark mode, press the dark mode button on the top of the screen.

 # Project Development Approach

 ## Starting Out

 - Initial inspiration came from examining the Facebook app to determine the design elements and views we wanted to incorporate.
 - With a vision for our basic structure, we began crafting the activity layouts using XML within Android Studio.
+- We drew each page on a piece of paper to give us a sense of direction as for the design part.

 ## Adding Functionality